devvin75/job-board-gql/server/NOTES/ApolloServer.md

   which can use to access information about the server, such as its URL or configuration.

 NOTE:
- an instance of Apollo Server is createdd with the define typeDefs(Schema) and resolvers.
+ an instance of Apollo Server is created with the define typeDefs(Schema) and resolvers.

    const server = new ApolloServer({ typeDefs, resolvers  });